Funding Policy for PhD Students in the Graduate Department of Public Health Sciences

 Research and Training Stipends from Supervisors

-Supervisors (and/or supervisory committee members) are expected to contribute towards the Funding Package, through grants which include allocations for student stipends or fellowships, or through other sources of funding, unless students are fully funded through competitive student awards plus TA/ RA positions.
+Supervisors (and/or supervisory committee members) are expected to contribute towards the Funding Package through grants, or other sources of funding, which include allocations for student stipends or fellowships (paid as T4A earnings), unless students are fully funded through external competitive awards plus TA/ RA positions.